 Introducing Melanie Hill, Yellowstone Social Media Liaison & Guest Blogger

-Melanie Hill is a Media & Public Engagement MA Candidate at the University of Colorado Boulder.
-Her thesis work explores how the use of community engagement and visual storytelling can reduce negative interactions between humans and black bears in Boulder, CO.
+Melanie Hill is a Media & Public Engagement MA graduate from the University of Colorado Boulder.
+Her creative-track thesis, the Bears & People Project, explores how the use of community engagement and visual storytelling can reduce negative interactions between humans and black bears in Boulder, CO.
 Melanie is joining the field course as a teaching assistant, and will be documenting the activities with photographs and blogs, so stay tuned for more updates from Yellowstone!

 Wildlife photos courtesy of Ghostbear Photography